 We're pleased to offer the following services at Blackstone Animal Clinic:

 Our appointment book is computerized, which allows us to efficiently make appointments for you and your pet.
 Our receptionists and team will attempt to accommodate all requests to the best of our ability.
 Emergencies are accepted anytime our clinic is open.
-If you feel you have an emergency with your pet, please call us or come in immediately.
-If possible it is best to call before coming in so that a staff member can advise you on your particular emergency.
+Depending on the severity of the problem, we may have to refer you to a specialty hospital.
+In this case, we will perform the medical measures needed to stabilize your pet for the transfer.
+If you feel you have an emergency with your pet, and it is possible, call before coming in so that a staff member can advise you how to proceed with your particular emergency.

 During regular business hours, emergencies will, of course, be seen on a priority basis.